UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ## [6] "GSM1150942"
 ```

-Which ones of these are exposed vs unexposed animals can be determined by viewing our previously defined vectors
+Which ones of these are exposed vs unexposed animals can be determined by viewing our previously defined vectors.

 ```r
 exposedIDs